timescale/promscale/docs/tracing.md

 ### Kubernetes

-The instructions in this section use [tobs](https://github.com/timescale/tobs), which makes it easy to install a complete pre-configured observability stack for traces (and metrics!) on Kubernetes.
+The instructions in this section use [tobs](https://github.com/timescale/tobs).
+Tobs makes it easy to install a complete pre-configured observability stack for traces (and metrics!) on Kubernetes.
 If you don’t want to use tobs, check the instructions to deploy Promscale on [Docker](#docker).

 First, install tobs: